indutny/blog/posts/a.deoptimize-me-not.md

 Instructions are executed one-by-one, maintaining the register values and memory slots.

-In terms of our compiler the former code is unoptimized version of our program, and the latter one is optimized.
+In terms of our compiler the former code is an unoptimized version of our program, and the latter one is optimized.
 In fact, this is a completely valid claim if we would like to run it on x86_64 platform, as assembly has much higher execution speed than interpreted code that needs to be emulated.

 Suppose that the second `mul` instruction in assembly works only when the `d` (which is in `rbx` register) is a small integer.
 Now if the execution will